 NEC Corp. of America announced that its new HydraStor grid-based disk backup appliance is finally generally available as of this week.
-One early adopter of the product said he's already planning to
+One early adopter of the product said he's already planning to use the system to replace his backup environment and create an archive for paper records in one device.

 Anderson Center for Autism in upstate New York became a beta tester for HydraStor in February.
 At the time, it had two big problems: First, it had been filling a tractor trailer and several basements on its campus with paper records for years.
 Workers needing to review the records often have to trudge through the snow in the winter to get to the trailer and can spend hours searching for the right document.
 Second, the school had been working with a backup environment originally built four years ago, consisting of two Dell Inc. digital linear tape (DLT) drives connected to direct-attached primary